rfwlab/rfw/docs/articles/essentials/creating-application.md

 ## Project Layout

-An RFW project pairs each Go component with an `.rtml` template.
+An RFW project pairs each Go component with an `.rtml` template and ships with a host folder for server components.
 The `rfw init` command scaffolds this layout for you:

 ```
 hello-rfw/
 ├── main.go
-└── components/
+├── components/
-    └── app_component.go
+│   └── app_component.go
-    └── templates/
+│   └── templates/
-        └── app_component.rtml
+│       └── app_component.rtml
+├── host/
+│   ├── main.go
+│   └── components/
+│       └── hello_host.go
+├── static/
+│   └── (images, styles, etc.)
+└── rfw.json
 ```

+Files in `static/` are copied into `build/static/` and served from the root path.
+During development, requests to `/static/*` are mapped to `/*` so assets work without changing URLs.

 ## Bootstrapping